neutrinojs/neutrino/docs/usage.md

 }
 ```

-Note: When using NPM any options must be preceeded with `--`, so the `lint:fix` command
+Note: When using npm any options must be preceeded with `--`, so the `lint:fix` command
 becomes `"npm run lint -- --fix"`.

 To tell ESLint to load Neutrino middleware or presets for its configuration, create a